 - 1. Shirts must be tucked in with the belt visible all the way around, except in the special case of those shirts that are designed to be worn on the outside. - 2.
-Length: Girls' skirts, skorts, or jumpers should be the acceptable length.
-The hemline should touch the back of the calf when kneeling.
+Length: Girls' skirts, skorts, and jumpers should lay no more than 4" above the crease of the back of the knee when the waistband falls to the natural position between the waist and the hip.
+The hem or waistband should not be folded or rolled.
 Boys' shorts (K3-6th) should be no longer than the top of the kneecap. - 3.
 Condition: Uniforms should be kept in good repair.
 No items should be tattered, frayed, or torn.
 All items must be hemmed and may not be marked or discolored. - 4.
 Undergarments: Visible t-shirts for boys should be solid grey or white with no printing.
 No visible undergarments for girls or boys. - 5.
 Fit: Uniforms should fit correctly.
 Excessively tight or loose clothing is not acceptable. - 6.
 Shoes and socks: Elementary All shoes should be closed toe and closed heel.
 Dress or casual shoes (with rubber soles) in SOLID black, brown, royal or navy.
 All athletic shoes should be black, white, navy, royal or gray; any trim (including shoelaces and the sole) must be black, white, navy, royal or gray.
 No part of the shoe can have any other color than the above.
 Boots, beach/pool footwear, Crocs, slippers, flip-flops, light-up shoes, or any facsimiles are not acceptable.
 Socks, tights, or ankle length leggings must be worn in solid white, grey, navy, black, or royal.